J-1 Scholar Information

 Fortunately, there are some simple steps the J-1 scholar can take that the stay in the US remains valid:

-- Following the J-1 scholar’s initial entry to the US, he/ she should report to the international advisor for a document check.
+- Following the J-1 scholar’s initial entry to the US, he/ she should report to the Center for International Education for a document check.
 Bring along your passport, form DS-2019, form I-94 proof of health insurance and local address.

 - Be aware of the DS-2019 expiration date